mark-me/mark-me.github.io/_pages/tutorials/structuring-data-processing/structuring-data-processing.md

     # Load previously processed data

   }
+  # return a data frame with processed data
 }
 ```
 As you can see the function takes a boolean _process_data_.
 The value of this parameter determines whether we process the data from scratch or whether we load pre-processed data.